microsoft/vscode-docs/README.md

     - `git lfs pull -I "release-notes/images/1_3*/*"`
     - You can do `git lfs pull -I <PATTERN>`, as long as `<PATTERN>` is comma-separated glob strings.
 For more patterns, see [Git LFS: Include and Exclude](https://github.com/git-lfs/git-lfs/blob/master/docs/man/git-lfs-fetch.1.ronn#include-and-exclude).

-The history of this repo before we adopt LFS can be found at [microsoft/vscode-docs-archive](https://github.com/Microsoft/vscode-docs-archive).
+The history of this repo before we adopted LFS can be found at [microsoft/vscode-docs-archive](https://github.com/Microsoft/vscode-docs-archive).

 ## Publishing